-Seams should be grooved to a depth of approximately 2/3rds of the material thickness.
-A diamond groover is recommended for manual grooving of seams, however, automatic or power groovers may be more productive on larger installations.
+Seams should be grooved to a depth of approximatley 2/3rds of the material thickness.
+A 'P' Type groover is recommended for manual grooving of seams, however, automatic or power groovers may be more productive on larger installations.

-proper depth groove centered Optimum strength weld

-groove too shallow May "blow out" Weak weld

-seam gapped too deep too wide Hard to weld Hard to weld Weak weld Weak weld groove seam grooved too wide Hard to weld Weak weld groove not centered Weak weld
+proper depth groove centered Optimum strength weld groove too shallow May "blow out" Weak weld groove too deep Hard to weld Weak weld seam gapped too wide Hard to weld Weak weld seam grooved too wide Hard to weld Weak weld groove not centered Weak weld